 - Trace under the words with your finger as you read. - Your student won't be able to take in every word and may initially become frustrated, but encourage them to persevere. - Stop occasionally to discuss the content.
-You are encouraging them to read for meaning - not just saying words.
-(I didn't know that - did you?)
-This is not to test them, but to keep them focused on meaning. - Then focus on a few of the key words which recur in the passage and draw their attention to them.
-Write them on a piece of paper. - Reread the passage and pause at these words for your student to say them while you are pointing to them.
+You are encouraging them to read for meaning not just saying words.
+(I didn't know that did you?...
+I wonder if this is the case that was on the news last night ...)
+This not to test them, but to keep them focused on meaning. - Then focus on a few of the key words which recur in the passage and draw their attention to them.
+Write them on a piece of paper. - Re-read the passage and pause at these words for your student to say them while you are pointing to them.
 You could also pause at other words which you know they can recognise. - If it is a newspaper or magazine, ask them to underline or highlight any words they can recognise.